Door Access Control

 Access control is simply the action of ensuring that only the correct people are allowed to access certain spaces or assets.
 Most access control systems are based around doors, which rely on readers that grant or deny access, meaning that they unlock the door.
 This happens when a cardholder presents a valid badge or other form of credentials, alerting the reader that a user is requesting entry.

-There are a few different types of single-door access control systems commonly used in the industry: keypad-based, card reader enabled, and biometric-based systems are a few of the most popular ones.
+There are a few different types of single-door access control systems commonly used in the industry: keypad-based, card reader-enabled, and biometric-based systems are a few of the most popular ones.
 Some readers can even use smartphones as access credentials now.
 Traditionally, they are used in standalone applications, but nowadays people have begun using them in connection with other remote accessibility features through the internet or other technologies.
 Similarly, a one-door access control setup can be used as its own standalone system, but it can also easily be integrated with a larger access control system through different communication interfaces like TCP/IP, RS232 or other wireless technologies.

 When to Use 1 Door Access Control System?

-The single door access control system kit is commonly used for the following conditions:
+The single-door access control system kit is commonly used for the following conditions:

 • It is commonly used to restrict unauthorized public entry into some restricted areas or places that are not integrated with the centralized security control systems.

-• The security zoning of special assets also is one of the areas where single door access control kit is extensively used
+• The security zoning of special assets also is one of the areas where door access control kit is extensively used

 Differences of 1 Door, 2 Door & 8 Door Systems

-• Number of door locks, card readers and switches
+• Number of door locks, card readers, and switches

 • Number of users handled by those systems